rohan3637/Analyzing-IoT-device-time-series-data-/README.md

-# Child-Safety
-Motion detection using sensor data
+# Motion detection using sensor data

 # Tasks:
 -The stated task is "Use ML model to determine when a Person is near to IoT Device based on reading recorded on device's sensors.